stephentino/estimate_akm/README.md

 ### Identification

-Identification of the firm effects uses *movers*, i.e., individuals who move across firms.
-Therefore, identification of the firm effects is only possible within a "connected set" of firms.
-A "connected set" of firms is a set of firms who are indirectly linked via workers who move between them.
+Firm effects are only identified for firms who are in a "connected set", meaning that they are connected by workers who move between them.
+In addition, for the estimator of the firm effects to be unbiased, firm-to-firm mobility must be uncorrelated with time-varying unobservables.

 ## Data